 If, after the 60 percent point in the semester or term and after consultation between the student and the instructor, there is a decision to withdraw, it is the responsibility of the instructor to submit the Change in Schedule Form to Highlander Central or process a withdrawal through WebAdvisor as soon as possible or prior to the last class day of a semester or term.
 The student should check WebAdvisor to verify the withdrawal was processed.
 The effective date for withdrawing from a course is the date the withdrawal is processed.

-Exams: \All exams are taken in Brightspace (Bs)\ There will be 4 exams during the semester, but the instructor reserves the right to vary this number as needed.
-Each exam will cover 3 chapters.
-Each exam will have 50 randomly selected multiple choice questions worth 2 points each.
-You must take each exam no later than the Sunday due date at 11:55pm.
-After this time the exam shuts off and you will not be able to access it.
-Your grade will be a zero (0) for that exam.
-This is a timed test and you will have 70 minutes to complete all of the questions.
-You may take each exam two times if you so choose.
-Bs will keep the higher of the two grades.
-Make sure that you are ready to take the exam before you hit the Begin button.
-Once you do this, the clock will start and you will need to begin answering questions. \If you go less than 5 minutes over the time limit, you will have 5 points deducted from your score; less than 10 minutes over the time limit you will have 10 points deducted from your score; 10 minutes or more over the time limit and you will receive a 0 as your score.\
+Quizzes: There will be 13 quizzes during the semester, but the instructor reserves the right to vary this number as needed.
+Each chapter will have a quiz that will be composed of 20 randomly selected multiple-choice or True/False questions.
+You must take each unit's quiz no later than Tuesday at 11:55pm.
+After this time the quiz shuts off and you will not be able to access it.
+Your grade will be a zero (0) for that quiz.
+This is a timed test and you will have 25 minutes to complete all of the questions.
+You will have one chance to take this quiz.
+Make sure that you are ready to take the quiz before you hit the Begin button.
+Once you do this, the clock will start and you will need to begin answering questions. \If you go less than 5 minutes over the time limit, you will have 2 points deducted from your score; less than 10 minutes over the time limit and you will receive a 0 as your score.\

 Project Paper: The project will be worth 100 points.
 See the project guidelines at the end of the syllabus.
-The project paper is due no later than the due date at 11:55pm.
+The project paper is due no later than the Tuesday due date at 11:55pm.